cindyloo/devart-template/project_summary.md

 ## Description
 Mark-making and story-telling are innate human traits.
 This interactive installation/app illuminates these traits with a cartoon-feed (perhaps stop-motion/frame extraction] of a "h(ij)acked" live video stream.
 Participants can draw additional images to augment the feed (via app touch or oF hand-tracking).
 As such, it examines the proliferation and consumption of the modern day digital "portrait."

-Creating a portrait used to require a level of skill.
+As an artist, I have sketched and painted all my life.
+With the advent of the digital selfie, I find this digital portraiture very interesting.
 Are selfies portraits or are they more like caricatures?
 If portraiture may be defined as a captured moment in time embeding an emotional quality, can we answer in the affirmative?
 How about our ever-growing video library?
 Where is the creative process now that we do not require painterly expertise, a skilled hand, nor expensive photography equipment?
 Furthermore, how are these images interpreted and consumed by others?

-What are the sorts of things we can say about ourselves and these likenesses if we "hack" the digital imaging process - what happens when we deconstruct this moving digital image, frame-by-frame, and reconstruct not a carbon-copy of the present moment but more of an artistic interpretation?
-Can we leverage video's reflexive nature to see ourselves more clearly?
-In other words, is the result merely an animated avatar of the onlooker or something more meaningful?
-What kind of narratives are then created?
-If we capture these individual narratives into an ongoing kind of movie, what does this mashup look like?
-Do we say more about ourselves with less?
+As a software developer, I want to reverse-engineer this new digital image-making process.
+I want to deconstruct digital video and go backwards to the nexus of portraiture, the tenderness of a line, the emotional connection.
+I am curious to see what happens when I "hack" the digital image, frame-by-frame, and reconstruct not a carbon-copy of the present moment but more of an artistic interpretation?
+Can I leverage video's reflexive nature in a commentary about the proliferation of the selfie?
+Will my result merely an animated avatar of the onlooker or something more meaningful?
+I wish to capture these individual narratives and compose them into an ongoing kind of movie, a mediated video stream that is more than what it appears.